ktconnolly/understat-xg/README.md

 ### Match Shot Data
-To get data for every shot in a single match pass its ID as an arg.
+To get data for every shot in a single match pass its ID as an argument.
 ```
 # for https://understat.com/match/9901
 python match.py 9091
 ```
+Be aware that shots in first half injury time will show as 46, 47 etc rather than 45.

 ### Heatmaps
-To produce heatmaps as shown below pass a CSV (such as one produced by match.py) as an arg.
+To produce heatmaps as shown below pass a CSV (such as one produced by match.py) as an argument.
 Penalties and own goals will be excluded.
 ```
 python match.py match_data.csv